Inside the digital transformation of China's Terracotta Warrior army

 1. Define your goals and involve your people

 The Qin Museum in the city of Xi’an, China is one of the largest mausoleum museums in the world, covering the mausoleum of the first emperor of China, Qin Shi Huang, with a total area of 2 million square meters.
 The museum houses the Terracotta Army – a collection of terracotta sculptures depicting the armies of the first emperor of China.

 In 2014, the Qin Museum famously initiated a digital transformation plan in response to the changing demands of customers in the digital age.
-The transformation initiative was a large-scale, disruptive initiative which focused on leveraging emerging technologies, including augmented reality (AR), Internet of Things (IoT), mobile technologies and social media, to satisfy modern expectations in an increasingly digital world.
+The transformation initiative was a large-scale, disruptive initiative that focused on leveraging emerging technologies, including augmented reality (AR), Internet of Things (IoT), mobile technologies and social media, to satisfy modern expectations in an increasingly digital world.

 In their paper, the authors write that since their formation in the 18th century, museums have primarily been insulated from technological disruptions, and it wasn’t until the most recent decade that one of the most significant technology-related transformations of museums occurred.

 In this instance, emerging technologies enabled the museum to undertake meticulous restoration tasks.
-For example, 3D imaging technologies allowed museum experts to create highly precise digital surrogates from the fragile and fragmented artifacts, to prevent damage to the original objects.
+For example, 3D imaging technologies allowed museum experts to create highly precise digital surrogates from fragile and fragmented artifacts, to prevent damage to the original objects.
 This was particularly important for the Qin Museum, as the terracotta relics can crumble through exposure to air and light.

 But, as with many traditional organisations, the museum did not have sufficient technological competency to do this at first.
 However, they did have a clear understanding of what they were trying to achieve, and in the end, were successful.
 This is because a clear goal helps align employees' work and provides a perspective for everyone to understand their role in the process and where the technology sits within that, explains Dr Tim.